 Continue another 450m and the woodland gives way to a grassy meadow managed for its wild flowers.
-In summer butterflies can be seen fluttering between the flowers of the clover, knapweed, birds foot trefoil, and common spotted orchid.
+Butterflies can be seen fluttering between the flowers of the clover. knapweed, birds foot trefoil, and common spotted orchid.
 Where the path separates bear right on the surfaced path and follow it back to the car park.